ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 # CheckM
 #### 12 June 2017
 So I tried running the commands from the script separately just to see if they worked, and they did, and only gave me 4 "bins".
 Seemed weird, but apparently it's okay!
 So now I have 4 bins, all in a separate directory called Genome_Bins, called METABAT_VerySpecific_Trial.1.fa - METABAT_VerySpecific_Trial.4.fa.
 They are between 2.0 Mb and 4.8 Mb.
+I used the 2016 MetaBAT version for this.

 #### 13 June 2017
 Lots of progress today!